HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 runtime library and samples.

 * A working setup of an HSA platform
-* Ubuntu 13.10 linux with HSA drivers
+* Ubuntu 13.10 or 14.04LTS linux with HSA drivers
 * Refer to instructions in  https://github.com/HSAFoundation/Linux-HSA-Drivers-And-Images-AMD
-  for both the pre-requisites (branch:master, kfd-v0.5)
+  for both the pre-requisites (branch:master, kfd-v0.6)
 * Install build-essential package: sudo apt-get install build-essential
 * Install libelf-dev package: sudo apt-get install libelf-dev